ErikNeph/Codewars_Python_Solutions/README.md

 # Codewars
-Here are my solutions to problems on codewars
+Here are my solutions to tasks with Codewars.